andjela-stanic/cv-chatbot/cv.md

 Andjela Stanić is a **27-year-old Head of Data Science** based in **Belgrade, Serbia**, leading AI, Generative AI, and analytics initiatives in the gaming and betting industry.
 She is passionate about combining data, creativity, and technology to deliver impactful, ethical, and scalable data solutions.
 With deep experience in **AWS architecture**, **predictive modeling**, and **real-time analytics**, she has driven measurable business growth through machine learning adoption, process automation, and advanced personalization.
-Andjela played a key role in the **2023 company acquisition** and successfully led data integration during **two major platform transitions**.
+Andjela was a part of analytics team in the **2023 company acquisition** and successfully led data integration during **two major platform transitions**.
 She is **open to relocation** for new professional opportunities, collaboration, or cross-country projects within the Flutter International network.

 ---